EnviroDIY/ModularSensors/extras/AWS_IoT_SetCertificates/ReadMe.md

 In this case, we use the thing name as the client id.

 Scroll up in the serial monitor output and look for the `Modem Revision:` output.
-Confirm that the firmware verson you have supports mutual authentication.
+Confirm that the firmware version you have supports mutual authentication.
 If the firmware revision is not 1951B**17**SIM7080 or later, your modem firmware must be upgraded!
 Upgrading the firmware on the LTE Bee requires solder connections and special firmware files; contact Stroud for this.